panw-trs/lumberjack/README.md

     // using gzip.
 The default is not to perform compression.
     Compress bool `json:"compress" yaml:"compress"`
     // contains filtered or unexported fields
-    // Duration should be rotateDuration * time.Minute
+    // Duration should be rotateDuration * time.Second
 	rotateDuration int64
 }
 ```